Orthopedics Book

 1. Wide, square shaped toe box

-2. Toe portion stretched to accommodate bunion
+2. Toe portion stretched to accommodate Bunion (from custom shoemakers who stretch the material)

 3. Extra-depth shoe accommodates dorsiflexed second toe

-4. No inseam where shoe contacts medial metatarsal head
+4. No inseam where shoe contacts medial Metatarsal head

-4. Functional foot orthosis worn 5-6 hours on most days
+4. Functional foot Orthosis worn 5-6 hours on most days

-5. Splint separates first and second toe
+5. Splint separates first and second toe (may be effective, but no evidence to support)

 6. Avoid tight hose

-7. Acute pain management
+7. Acute Pain Management

 1. Rest